 - Exceptionally comfortable.
 You can even wear them barefoot.

-- Allbirds footwear is made from sustainable and odour-resistant materials.
+- Allbirds footwear is made from sustainable and odor-resistant materials.

 - Not suitable for high-impact sports due to lack of arch support.